partsline/docs/flow.md

 1. Anatomy of the escrow
 2. Notification system
 3. Checkout process flow - search to payment
+    * If searh query returns no matches, we provide the option for partsline to do a watchdog search for the customer
 4. Using google for querys.
 Search engine.